mollywilliams/grace-notes.github.io/_topics/mastery-of-the-details-of-life.md

 * Finances, income, savings, and your financial future.

-* Employment: satisfaction with job, sense of accomplishment, etc
+* Employment: satisfaction with job, sense of accomplishment, etc.

 * Environment: the country and community you live in, the weather, the comfort of your surroundings.

 I know you could add many things to these, but this list is representative.